Karol-Cedro/Karol-Cedro/README.md

 🎓 **Education**
 - Graduated with a Bachelor's degree in Computer Science from the AGH University of Science and Technology in Kraków.
-- Currently pursuing my Master's degree at the Warsaw University of Technology.
+- Graduated with a Master's degree in Computer Science from the Warsaw University of Technology.

 📚 **Current Focus**
-- Working on my Master's thesis, related to **application architecture**, focusing on **monoliths** and **microservices**.
+- Expanding my knowledge in terms of backend engineering using microservices.

 💻 **Professional Experience**
 - I work as a Software Engineer in a **Platform Engineering** team at **Sabre**, helping to build and improve tools and systems that support our teams.